 The Council initially rejected her appeal (as expected), so she took her case to the London Tribunal who ruled in her favour stating that they were poorly positioned and not easy for motorists to read and overturned the fine.
 This case has now opened the floodgates for over 20,000 drivers to challenge fines and potentially apply for refunds.

 Had she lost her case, she would have had to pay a penalty charge of £130.

 Almost 21,000 penalty charges have been issued to vehicles contravening this road sign since traffic cameras were installed 9 months ago, which have raked in about £14,000 every day for Hackney Council and almost £100,000 a week.
 It was widely reported in the UK media.

 Only about 40% of appeals made by motorists have been successful according to figures released by the Council, meaning that thousands of others can now use this as a precedent to have their charges overturned.

-Whilst I cannot condone speeding and other common infringements that most motorists are guilty of at some point in their driving lifetime, The Road Traffic Act cuts both ways and the authorities cannot expect this to flow one way against motorists without expecting some resistance by those that are prepared to fight back against the constant attrition they are faced with.
+Whilst I cannot condone speeding and other common infringements that most motorists are guilty of at some point in their driving lifetime, the Road Traffic Act cuts both ways.
+The authorities cannot expect this to flow one way against motorists without expecting some resistance by those that are prepared to fight back against the constant attrition they are faced with.